 My favorite mission statement example is “We believe in a world where people belong anywhere”.
 Can you guess the company behind it?

 Traveling can be intimidating, especially when traveling to places with radically different cultures.
-Airbnb wants to make us feel like we belong anywhere.
-It’s a powerful message that will appeal to a lot of people and the statement doubles as a backbone for their brand.
+Airbnb wants to make us feel like I belong anywhere.
+It’s a powerful message that will appeal to many people and the statement doubles as a backbone for their brand.

 Everything you create for your business should tie into your mission statement and communicate your brand voice.
 Here are some other examples of world famous mission statements used to build powerful brands.